echokhan/AzureDataPipeline/README.md

-# AzureDataPipeline
+# Azure Data Pipeline
-A portofolio project that showcases my ability to create a pipeline with the ability to orchestrate, transform and visualilze near-real time and batch data
+## Weather Data

+## Overview
+This project implements an end-to-end ETL pipeline to ingest, process, and store weather data from multiple sources (REST API and CSV file) into a cloud-based data warehouse, making it ready for visualization.
+This pipeline is designed to handle both real-time and batch processing, with orchestration and monitoring capabilities for robust, scalable data processing.